dlazesz/mosaic-n-gram-benchmark/README.md

 # Mosaic N-gram Creation Methods Benchmark

-This is a sample program to test speed and memory usage for different approaches for mosaic n-gram creation in Python and AWK
+This is a sample program to test speed and memory usage for different approaches for mosaic n-gram creation in Python, Perl and AWK

 # Theory

 Mosaic n-gram adds complexity to normal n-grams by introducing fields in place of words which could be used instead of the actual word (e.g. word form, lemma, POS-tag, etc.).
 N-grams consisting of such mixed fields are called a mosaic-ngram.

 To get all lower-order n-gram from a higher-order variant it is enough to pad the ending of the sentence to the required order and count the frequency of the prefixes in the required order (ignoring n-grams starting with padding words).

-There are basically two algorithm classes:
+There are basically two algorithms presented:

-1. Recursive algorithm
+1. Cartesian product-based algorithm
-   - Recursively takes the permutations of all fields of the current word and the rest of the words of the n-gram
+    - Recursively or iteratively takes the permutations of all fields of the current word and the rest of the words of the n-gram

 2. "analog counter" algorithm implemented with itertools
-   - Computes parameters ahead of time or dinamically to find the required number of repeats and cycles of each fields in each word in the n-gram and executes them in the required order
+    - Computes parameters ahead of time or dynamically to find the required number of repeats and cycles of each fields in each word in the n-gram and executes them in the required order

 # Usage